alphagov/government-service-design-manual/Copy and content/styleguide.md

     -   resist temptation to provide information around the subject (especially superfluous advice)
     -   use examples for complex calculations (use example markdown)
-    -   stick to common case – any edge cases get put in ‘Further information’
+    -   stick to common case – any edge cases get put in 'Further information'

     Further information
     -------------------

-    -   this isn’t a dumping ground – content still needs to be useful – if you can't find a place for it, don’t use it
+    -   this isn't a dumping ground – content still needs to be useful – if you can't find a place for it, don't use it
     -   main information for this section: effect on other benefits, appeals and edge cases – also more information on how things are worked out